ryjen/prep-cli/README.md

 ## Plugin commands:

-A plugin may send a command over stdout:
+A plugin may send information back to prep over stdout:

 `RETURN`